speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 Main objectives:

-1) Convert text and audio into phonames with timestamps
+1) Convert text and audio into phonemes with timestamps
-2) Create a live animation that combines, phonames, audio, and animation
+2) Create a video of an animated avatar that combines the audio, text, phonemes, and visemes
-3) Allow the user to view and download animation onto local machine
+3) Allow the user to view the video online and download it to their local machine

+Note: Depending on the decided approach, #1 and #2 could be combined into creating an animated avatar based on the audio and avatar alone.

 ## Criteria and Constraints

 - Time constraint: 8 month Capstone
-- Labour constraint: Students
+- Labour constraint: 4 students
-- Animation constraints:
+- Other constraints:
-  - We are not animators
-  - Unaware of representation animation during speech
+  - none of us have animation experience
-  - Cannot create animations
+  - we have limited knowledge of linguistics
+  - we might be underestimating the work required to animate an avatar to appear "realistic"

 ## Potential Approaches